Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Fine-grained exploration of flux across frequency threshold boundaries

-The texture of the signals changes as we dial down the frequency threshold.
+The cultural signals change as we dial down the frequency threshold.
 We typically find that thresholds of $10^{-4}$ and above produce signals with little to no noise.
-This is not surprising since this relative frequency roughly corresponds to rank threshold for the 1000 most common words (see Fig.~\ref{threshold_comp}) in the data set.
+This is not surprising because this relative frequency roughly corresponds to rank threshold for the 1000 most common words (see Fig.~\ref{fig:langevo.zipfslaw}) in the data set.
 Using a threshold of $10^{-5}$ (fewer than 10,000 words fall above this frequency in any given decade), we see some noise (mostly in the form of familiar names), but still observe many valuable signals.
 Only when the threshold is reduced to $10^{-6}$ does the overall texture of the signals become questionable as a result of a variety of proper nouns far less familiar than those observed with the previous threshold.
-However, at this threshold, we also observe several early signals of real social importance.
+However, at this threshold, we nevertheless observe several early signals of real social importance.